KrehlK/inclusive-impact/README.md

 **Other Suggestions:**
 * Individual pages for each pillar with more details
+* Add or takeaway translate languages based on client needs
 * Add a search function for all pages
 * Fix formatting if needed (the resource page may have some formatting errors)